 Home equity is the amount of your home that you “own,” thanks to your down payment and monthly mortgage payments.
 Your equity increases over time as your property value increases or as you continue to pay down the balance on your mortgage loan.

 For example, let’s say you purchased a home for $250,000.
 At the time of purchase, you put $50,000 toward the down payment and have since paid an additional $10,000 in principal off your mortgage loan.
-This means that you have $60,000 of equity in your home.
+Assuming the value of your home hasn’t changed, this means that you have $60,000 of equity in your home.

 Utilizing the power of a home equity line of credit

 Building equity in your home is important for a variety of reasons, one being you can borrow against it.
-Savvy homeowners use the equity in their home for a number of life’s necessities (and luxuries) — educational expenses, vacations, and home improvements, to name a few.
+Savvy homeowners use the equity in their home for a number of life’s necessities (and luxuries) — educational expenses, vacations, weddings, emergency funds, and home improvements, to name a few.
 One of the ways to do this is through a home equity line of credit, or HELOC.

 A HELOC is similar to a credit card (but very likely with a lower interest rate).
 It’s useful for situations where you’ll need funds over a longer period of time and not a large lump sum up front.
 And those funds are easy to access, too: We can issue a debit card that’s attached to your HELOC, and you’ll have 24/7 access via UBTgo.

 - Access to funds when you need it

 - You only pay interest on the amount you use

-- Lower interest than other lines of credit
+- Potentially lower interest than other lines of credit

 - Flexibility to repay over a longer period of time